sidube2296/project-sortledton/README.md

 - PowerofTwo Tests: Added tests for duplicate neighbors, removing neighbors, intersections (empty, partial, full overlap), and sorted order maintenance.
 - SortledtonGraph Tests: Enhanced tests for well-formedness, vertex/edge operations, exception handling (duplicates, non-existent elements), and graph consistency.
 Improved assertions, exception validation, and edge case handling across all tests.

+#### 15/December/2024
+- SortledtonGraph - Updated fields to align better with research into the literature on similar dynamic graphs.
+Compelted the build out of all methods.
+Updates to invariant to adhere to other changes. passes all test cases.
+- TestSortledtonGraph - added tests to cover the new methods
+- TestEfficiency - created and completed
+- TestCapacityGrowth - added due to the large starting size of the vertex index suggested by the Sortledton authors, this test takes a long time (around 30 minutes) to complete w/out forcing a change to the starting size.
+As such, it is provided as a stand-alone test file to ease running the main SortledtonGraph test cases
+- VertexRecord - replaced "VertexEntry" to align with authors' nomenclature.
+Added Spy
+- TestVertexRecord - created and populated with appropriate tests
+- Neighborhood - javadoc improvements. changes to method access modifiers
+- PowerofTwo - added invariant checks. minor javadoc improvements
+- TestPowerofTwo - added tests, including invariant checks
+- UnrolledSkipList - bug fixes associated with new test cases
+- TestUnrolledSKipList - added test for code coverage